 The Quick Way to Get Over a Bloated Tummy

 There is one trick that works for a large percentage of people for reducing bloating, though it sounds highly contradictory — apple cider vinegar!
 Simply taking a tablespoon of pure apple cider vinegar may arrest the pain and bloating within a few minutes.
 There will be a bit of burn at first, but it doesn’t last.
 If you’re like most people, you’ll be stunned at how quickly it happens.
 Why does it work?
-The problem that usually causes tummy pain is not too much stomach acid, but too little stomach acid.
-So, taking a bit of apple cider vinegar regularly takes care of the problem.
+Discomfort is caused by too little stomach acid, not too much.
+So, regularly taking a bit of apple cider vinegar promotes balance.
 Of course, that’s only a temporary fix.
 Ultimately, if you want to end the misery of stomach bloating, you must change your diet.
 Stop eating junk food!
 That includes about 90% of what’s found in supermarkets, and nearly 100% of what’s in fast food joints—including most of the stuff they sell as healthy.

 What are your go-to remedies for bloating?
 Let us know in the comments!